Giddaluru: Demographics

 As of 2011, Giddaluru has a population of 35,150, including 17,728 men and 17,422 women, and children between the ages of 0 and 6 make up 9.8% of the total population.
 The literacy rate of Giddaluru city is 79.71%, which is higher than the state average of 67.02%.

 The majority of inhabitants practice Hinduism (80.78% of the population as of 2011), though Giddaluru also has a sizable Muslim population (17.5% in 2011) and much smaller Christian and Sikh Minorities.

 Education

 Primary and secondary education are governed by the School Education Department.
 There are a total of 61,128 schools within 13 districts.
 These include 46,137 Government Schools, 2,302 Aided Schools, and 12,689 Private Schools.
 There are two primary languages taught during instruction: English and Telugu.
 Schools in the locality and nearby areas include AP Model School Racherla, Sri Vidwan Public School, and Kasturba schools.

+Transport

+Giddaluru is located on the Ananthapur–Amaravati Express Highway, a section of the Expressway Project.
+It is 141 km away from Ongole, 91 km away from Podili, and Nandyal is 60 km away on the other side of Nallamala hills.

+Giddaluru railway station is a part of the Guntur division of South Central Railway division.
+The railway line from Vijayawada to Guntakal passes through this station.